GSamLabs/EnableBatteryStatsPermission/README.md

 * Is this safe?

 Yes - the code is open source, and very simple.
-Do keep in mind however that the Xposed framework allows you to enable modules that may be very dangerous - this module is not, but the
+Do keep in mind however that the Xposed framework allows you to enable modules that may be very dangerous - but this module is not one of them.
+You can find the source here:
 https://github.com/GSamLabs/EnableBatteryStatsPermission

 * I'm a developer, but my app still doesn't work in KitKat!